tlwilliams895/data-structures-and-algorithms/src/chapters/binary-trees/binary-search-trees.rst

 We would need to keep this up to fill out the rest of the tree.

+.. instead of the big ugly paragraphs maybe outline it as psuedocode passes like in the insertion sort

 Depth
 ^^^^^

 .. what is the concept of depth?
 How does it pertain to BSTs?

+.. is this the same concept has height to BT if so, we could just include this in the BT as both would hold true for BST

 Balance
 ^^^^^^^

+.. we mention that a BST is just a balanced BT that follows specific rules.
+What does a balanced BST look like, what does an unbalanced BST look like -- why is it still considered a BST when it is unbalanced?

 .. what do we mean when we say the BST is balanced?